Kray-G/kinx/README.md

 1. Now `utliity/kmyacc` is prepared only for x86-64 Windows and Linux.
     * About this, I did commit directly the generated parser file by yacc.
 Use those files directly in Makefile.
-2. There are some dependent libraries in this repo.
-I think it is not a good way but I am doing so for convenience.
-Those libraries are put under `src/extlib` folder.
-Some are located it as a source code but some are located as a pre-built component.
-Currently there are 6 projects which is prepared as a pre-built component such as  libcurl, libharu, libssh2, libxml2, openssl, and zip(minizip).
-    * Create a folder for the target platform and prebuilding and putting a library under that folder each library.
-    * Prepare a Makefile for the target platform to compile with above libraries.
+2. Kinx needs some dependent libraries.
+The libraries as a source code are directly managed under `src/extlib`, and the other libraries which is provided as a binary is managed on [this repository](https://github.com/Kray-G/kinx-core-ext).
+That repository is registered as a submodule under `src/extlib`.
+    * Now there are 6 libraries provided as a binary.
+        * libcurl, libharu, libssh2, libxml2, openssl, and zip(minizip).
+    * How to add components you want to use.
+        * For source code libraries, use Makefile suited to the platform that you want to use, and add it into the build mechanism.
+        * For binary libraries, added components which you have built for the platform you want to support to [this repository](https://github.com/Kray-G/kinx-core-ext).
+And then, do pull request on that repository and update submodule's commit on this Kinx repository.

 ### How to Install